wmodes/driftconditions/README.md

 ## User Contribution

 The station relies on user audio contributions.
-Do you have audio that you think would fit perfectly within the unique soundscape of the station?
-We welcome your contributions.
+We welcome user audio contributions.
 By signing up for an account and letting us know you would like to be a contributor, you can upload your own audio clips and participate in creating the ever-evolving auditory experience.
 Once you've signed up, reach out to us to get started.
-Your input helps shape the dynamic and immersive environment that makes the station so special.
+Your input helps shape the dynamic and immersive environment that makes the station special.

 When submitting audio, we ask users to certify that their contributions contain no copyrighted works for which they do not have the right to use.
 We appreciate the use of public domain materials, creative commons licensed content, or other works for which users have clear rights.
 User contributions help enrich the station's unique soundscape while respecting the work of other artists.

 ## Technologies

-Here is a list of technologies we are relying on:
+Here is a list of technologies the project relies on:

 ### AdminServer: